vallurumk/sheffield-bioinformatics-core.github.io/training/nanopore-sequencing-2019-12-03.md

 contact: bioinformatics-core@sheffield.ac.uk
 ---

-- Sheffield - 3rd December 2019
+- Sheffield - 3rd /4th December 2019
 - 09:00am - 5pm
-- E13 Dainton Building, University of Sheffield
+- E13 Dainton Building, University of Sheffield / SITraN

 # N.B.
 This is a "Hands-On" course where you will perform the sequencing!!